UniversityofWarwick/id7/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md).

-## Documentation
+## Documentation / Demo

-Documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <http://id7.warwick.ac.uk>.
+Documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted by Netlify at <http://id7.warwick.ac.uk>.
 The docs may also be run locally.

 ### Running sample site locally